 Beautiful views of the serene lower Quinault River grace every room at the Inn.
 Our quiet location is easily accessed from Highway 101.
-Comfortable queen beds, updated baths, Native American artwork, and photography of the Olympic Peninsula appoint every room, making your stay memorable.
-We provide 32″ flat screen HDTV, free wireless Internet access, and smoke-free rooms, too.
-The entire facility has been fully renovated, including an inviting covered deck.
-We are proud of the results and hope you will have the opportunity to experience them.
+Comfortable, pillow-top queen beds, updated baths, Native American artwork, and photography of the Olympic Peninsula appoint every room, making your stay memorable.
+In addition to energy-efficient heat pumps with summer air conditioning, we offer 32″ HDTV, free WiFi, and smoke-free rooms.
+Our entire facility has been fully renovated including our inviting covered deck.

-A delightful old time general store and two cafes are within easy walking distance, while two restaurants for fine dining are only a short five minute drive.
-Our Inn is in the Amanda Park community that serves as the Gateway to the greater Lake Quinault area, the Quinault River valley, and Quinault Rain Forest.
-Many people say that the Quinault Rain Forest offers more than the Hoh.
-Superior guided salmon and steelhead fishing starts in our front yard.
-Come join us for a night, a weekend, or longer, and discover the wonders of the Quinault Rain Forest.
+A delightful old-time general store and two cafes are within easy walking distance, while two restaurants for fine dining are a short five-minute drive.
+The Amanda Park community is the Gateway to the greater Lake Quinault area, the Quinault River valley and Quinault Rain Forest.
+Come join us for a night, a weekend, or longer, and discover the wonders of the Olympic Peninsula!

 Member: Lake Quinault Innkeepers

 - The announcement of the program, along with the yearly highway 101 construction schedule: https://www.nps.gov/olym/planyourvisit/lake-crescent-highway-101-rehabilitation-2017-19.htm